What is RadCompression?

 in theory - improves your page performance by reducing the TTLB (time to last byte).

-RadCompression is not designed to be a complete replacement for other HTTP
+RadCompression is designed based on other HTTP

 compression tools, such as the built-in HTTP Compression in IIS7 and higher versions.
-Instead, it is designed to work with

 will automatically detect and compress requests that expect these content response types